 UX Designer and Manager.
-I've worked in UX for years, on teams both large and small — sometimes it's been just me — at companies like Microsoft, Hasbro, and 38 Studios.
-Most recently I've been leading a small team of designers at Virgin Pulse, building an incentivized health and wellbeing platform.
+I've worked in UX for years, on teams both large and small — sometimes it's been just me — at companies like Microsoft, Hasbro, and Virgin Pulse.
 My passion is simplifying complex systems through a holistic strategy, accessible design, and intuitive interactions.My name is Adam Hunter Peck, and I'm a

 Want to chat?
 Message me on LinkedIn

 Prevent Errors though Clarity & Constraints

 Creating a password is often a frustrating experience due to unstandardized and unclear requirements, unexpected error states, and the added challenge of masked character entry.
 Most of these issues can be addressed with the following strategies:

 - Clarify requirements before user input.
 It feels better to be guided than scolded, so make instructions obvious up front rather than revealing them in error messages.
 And for improved readability, multiple requirements are more digestible as a bulleted list rather than lumped as a sentence.